NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/coding_style/desktop/coding_style.rst

 #.
 All files should include at the start the :ref:`lblLicense`
 #.
 All file should contain some comments about what the file contains, and the name of the developers who worked substantially on the code.
 #.
 Use indentation to make the code easier to read, the **Qt** editor has a nice feature that will auto indent code for you.
 #.
-In addition, when writing h header files:
+In addition, when writing header files:

    #.
 Never ever ever use **using namespace** in a header.
    #.
 All header files should additionally include documentation as the the purpose of the class and the methods.
 The returns and args to the functions should be documented.
    #.
 Header files **MUST** contain a distinctly-named include guard to avoid problems with including the same header multiple times and to prevent conflicts with headers from other projects.